hull/hullstrap/bower_components/drop/docs/intro.md

 #### `content`

 The content which should be rendered into the Drop.
-Can be a DOM element or an HTML string.
+Can be a DOM element, an HTML string, or a function that returns html.
+In this case, the function is called on each open, with drop instance passed as the first argument.

 #### `position`